eropa/livpoint/README.md

 Inventory accounting service for small businesses

-- version 0.0.1a
+- version 0.0.1a (22/03/2020)

 User authorization.
-The role of "Database Administrator", "Administrator", "Operator"
+The role of "Database Administrator", "Administrator", "Operator".
+Catalog-user,store,client